mattyTokenomics/brownian_motion_generator/README.md

 # How to Use

-See the examples folder for tutorials in Jupyter notebook and equivalent html file format.
+See the Examples folder for tutorials in Jupyter notebook and equivalent html file format.
 Tutorials cover quick examples of generating multiple simulations of multiple correlated series with mean reverting, correlated, and/or non-normal distributions of returns, and how to integrate the generated random walks into existing simulation frameworks such as radCAD.

 # Feedback, Questions, Improvements?

-Please open an issue on GitHub or [get in touch](https://linktr.ee/tokenomics).
+Please open an issue on GitHub or [get in touch](https://linktr.ee/tokenomics)

 # Credits